Flask-OIDC

 Registration

 To be able to use an OpenID Provider, you will need to register your client with them.
-If the Provider you want to use supports Dynamic Registration, you can execute oidc-register https://myprovider.example.com/ https://myapplication.example.com/ and the full client_secrets.json will be generated for you, and you are ready to start.
+If the Provider you want to use supports Dynamic Registration, you can install the oidc-register package and execute:

 If it does not, please see the documentation of the Provider you want to use for information on how to obtain client secrets.